alvinwan/three.depth.js/README.md

 # threejs.depth

 Makes depth map export from threeJS simple, using just a few lines of code.
+Includes examples for downloading depth maps, supporting equirectangular 360 depth maps, and integrating with AFrame.

 ## Getting Started